Abdullah Khadr

-Abdullah Khadr has said that he would "be the first one to stop" any potential attacks against Canada.
-In 2010 he became engaged to be married, at the age of 29.

 Early life and education

 Abdullah Khadr was born in 1981 in Ottawa, Ontario, Canada as the second child and first son to Ahmed Khadr and his wife Maha el-Samnah, while his father was still in graduate school in computer science.
-As a child, Abdullah claimed his vision of Jannah (paradise) involved fast cars.
 He was the oldest of five boys, and had two sisters, one older and one much younger.

 With his family, he moved as a child to Pakistan in 1985, where he largely grew up.
 The family frequently returned to Canada to see grandparents and other relatives.
 Abdullah and his siblings went to local schools and were also home-schooled by their mother.

 In 1994, Khadr was sent to Khalden training camp along with his younger brother Abdurahman, where he was given the alias Hamza.
 Omar Nasiri later claimed to have met Abdullah in the camp's infirmary.
 Khadr told Nasiri about seeing Afghans in Khost blown apart while trying to salvage an unexploded bomb.
 Abdullah did not remember the encounter.
 The two brothers fought constantly at the camp; one day their argument became so heated that they pointed guns at each other, screaming, before a trainer stepped between them.
-In 1997, a dispute between the brothers was mediated by the older Abu Laith al-Libi, who earned their confidence and respect by telling them about the city of Dubai and imported Ferrari cars.
+In 1997, a dispute between the brothers was mediated by the al-Qaeda leader Abu Laith al-Libi, who earned their confidence and respect by telling them about the city of Dubai and imported Ferrari cars.
 Abdurahman later described him as "really cool."